JacobPRC/resto-list-v2/README.md

 ### What are the current goals of this app and what would I like to accomplish?

-#### Current goal:
+#### Current goals:

-Create a minimum viable product.
-The base case of this app is to sign in, have a list of tried and want to try restaurants with CRUD functionality.
-After that implement filtering.
+Create a minimum viable product:

+- Set up DB models [x]

+- Set up DB tests []

+- Set up basic CRUD routes []

+- Set up route tests []

+- Set up auth handling []

+- Set up filtering routes and tests []

+- Make prodction ready []

+- Attach front end []

 #### Future goals:

 - Be able to have multiple lists, most likely implementation is for different cities.
-And maybe an optional list for cafes?
+And maybe an optional list for cafes? []

 - Use a Google API to autofill details of restaurants.
-Add ability to filter by location and show in little box with resto info miles/km from you.
+Add ability to filter by location and show in little box with resto info miles/km from you. []

 - Add function to make a public list.
 This list would not be part of a collection.
-Can be viewed by all users
+Can be viewed by all users []

 - Maybe have a large database of restaurants.
 Be able to look through restaurants near you or in x city and also filter like with your lists.
 Friend other users.
 Send resto recs to friends.
-Basically scale this into a foodie version of letterboxd
+Basically scale this into a foodie version of letterboxd []

 - Add a forum for users to discuss and recommend restaurants/food.
-Similar to Reddit for food recommendations
+Similar to Reddit for food recommendations []

-- Make into a mobile app as well as a web app
+- Make into a mobile app as well as a web app []

 ## License